Woolfelidle History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Woolfelidle is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Woolfelidle family lived in Cheshire, at Woolley.
 "This family, anciently De Wolegh, or De Woloey, were settled in Longdendale, co Chester as early as the reign of King John."
-CITATION[CLOSE]

 Early Origins of the Woolfelidle family